Webinar: Passkeys for Super Funds

 How Does SIM Swapping Compromise SMS-Based Authentication?#

 SIM swapping is a fraudulent attack where cybercriminals take over a user’s mobile phone number by transferring it to a new SIM card.
-This enables them to intercept SMS-based authentication codes (OTPs) and gain unauthorized access to user accounts.
+This enables them to intercept SMS-based authentication codes (OTPs) and gain unauthorized access to user accounts, which is why many people prefer using a virtual number for added security.

 How Does a SIM Swap Attack Work?#